If you are just getting a new puppy or have a dog already that you need some help with, contact us NOW.

-New Jersey dog trainer/author Mary Jean Alsina, Owner and Head Trainer of The Canine Cure, LLC™ has worked with dogs for over 12 years.
+New Jersey Dog Behavior Consultant /Author, Mary Jean Alsina, Owner and Head Trainer of The Canine Cure, LLC™ has worked with dogs for over 15 years.

 Mary Jean has taught many owners how to fully enjoy their relationships with their dogs and how to be more fulfilled as dog owners.
 In 2016, she was named one of the first worldwide 27 Accredited Professionals to earn the title of PCT-A (Professional Canine Trainer-Accredited) through the Pet Professional Accreditation Board (PPAB).
 She is a CPDT-KA (Certified Professional Dog Trainer-Knowledge Assessed) and she did her main studies at The Academy for Dog Trainers based in California.
 There, she learned the ins and outs of dog behavior and behavior modification.
 She is devoted to continuing education and in spite of her experience, she's continuing her education by attending seminars, workshops, and conferences.
 She has worked at various animal shelters and continues to attend seminars and workshops around the country.
 She is certified by the AKC as a CGC evaluator and is a member of the professional organizations APDT (Association of Pet Dog Trainers), IAABC (International Association of Animal Behavior Consultants), PPG (The Pet Professional Guild), Doggone Safe, and is a regular Dog Training Columnist for the Pet Professional Guild’s quarterly journal “Barks From The Guild”.
 Her book which is a must for any dog owner, "Dogs Are People Too" was released in 2016 and is available on Amazon.
 In December 2016, "Dogs Are People Too" was nominated for the prestigious Dog Writer's Association Of America 2016 Annual Writing Competition.

 Mary Jean also was a public school teacher for over 20 years.
 Having two graduate degrees in Education has been a great asset as she understands how people truly learn, as well as dogs, and can patiently guide you to learn how to work with your dog to the best of your ability.
 Many times dog trainers seem to be “the only one the dog will behave for.”
 Mary Jean will show you that is simply not true.
-You CAN get your dog to do what you want.
+You CAN get your dog to understand what you want from them.